Should my child go to school?

 - if someone tests negative, if they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating.
 They could still have another virus, such as a cold or flu – in which case it is still best to avoid contact with other people until they are better.

-- if someone tests positive, they should follow the ‘stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection’ and must continue to self-isolate from the onset of their symptoms and then return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
+- if someone tests positive, they should follow the ‘stay at home guidance for confirmed coronavirus (COVID-19) infection’ and must continue to self-isolate from the onset of their symptoms and then return to school only if they do not have symptoms other than cough or loss of sense of smell/taste.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
 The 10-day period starts from the day when they first became ill.
 If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.

 Containing any outbreak